kunukn/react-slide-toggle/README.md

 - render - render callback
 - children - render callback
 - offsetHeight - use offsetHeight HTML element calculation
+- setToExpanding - update to value `Date.now()` to invoke a controlled expand
+- setToCollapsing - update to value `Date.now()` to invoke a controlled collapse

 ## cdn